 - 121 reviews

 Prior to every activity the member must ensure that it has been approved by the relevant District /County Commissioner (POR 9.1).
 This is often delegated and can be handled by an agreement with the GSL, DESC or DSNC.
-Details of systems which Commissioners can put in place to approve activities can be found here.
+Details of systems which Commissioners can put in place to approve activities.
 This agreement could be as simple as the programme for the term being agreed in advance or the activity training schedule for the year being approved.

 As part of the approval process the relevant commissioner or their delegate should be making sure:

 - If appropriate, the weather forecast is obtained and acted upon in terms of selecting the area in which the activity will operate and the participant is suitably equipped to tackle predicted/possible extremes;